The people of Northampton want to know what has happened to their missing millions.

 The borough council loaned £10.25m to Northampton Town Football Club to redevelop the stadium and nearby land, but the funds have seemingly vanished, leaving an unfinished stand and the football club almost going under.

-This story began four years ago when a decision was made to invest in the new stand.
+This story began in 2012 when a decision was made to invest in the new stand.

 Now a police inquiry is under way into "allegations of theft and fraud, bribery, misconduct in public office and electoral offences".